User Interface

 Geometry

-You can use your own (as STL for now) or download the following for this tutorial:
+You can use your own (as GLB for now) or download the following for this tutorial:

 To be able to use them in your components, you need to import them into your project first.

-• Before you can use the STL models, make sure you import ASSETS within the component Roller, in the same way as if it was a subcomponent.
+Before you can use these static models, make sure you import ASSETS within the component Roller, in the same way as if it was a subcomponent.

 You should see ASSETS in imports within any Maker as soon as you upload a file in your app dashboard.
 Refresh the imports or the page (F5) if it does not show up.